Is Dolphin Meat Edible? Safety, Legality & Health Risks 2026

 Other Toxic Contaminants

-Heavy Metals Found in Dolphins:
+Heavy Metals Found in Dolphin Tissue:

-• Cadmium: Damages kidneys and bones
+• Cadmium: Accumulates in kidneys causing renal failure and weakens bones through decalcification

 What Does Dolphin Taste Like?